Category of Astronomical Heritage: tangible immovable

 Description of (scientific/cultural/natural) heritage

 In Ottawa, Ontario, an observatory on Cliff Street (*1890) near Ottawa River was constructed by astronomers William Frederick King (1854--1916), Édouard-Gaston Daniel Deville (1849--1924), a surveyor and astronomer in Quebec 1875, Surveyor General of Canada 1885, and Otto Julius Klotz (1852--1923), astronomer in the Dominion of Canada 1885.
 A transit instrument was used for timekeeping, and the observatory was used as a primary reference point for surveyors.
+The Geological Survey of Canada was founded in 1841, the Hydrographic Survey (1880s), the Topographic Survey (1880s), and the Geodetic Survey of Canada (1909).

 Fig. 1.
 Aerial photograph of the Dominion Observatory (1966), (CSTM)

-- Transit room (with two "shutters" for the meridian instrument and the Cooke transit)
+- 2. Transit room (with two "shutters" for the meridian instrument and the Cooke transit)

-- Coelostat shed; note the anemograph tower on the roof of the Observatory building.
+Note the anemograph tower on the roof of the Observatory building. - 4.
+The south meridian mark for the meridian instrument;

-- Gravity and standards testing building
+- 6. Gravity and standards testing building

-- Building for the PZT (photographic zenith tube) installed in 1951.
+- 8. Building for the Photographic Zenith Tube (PZT), installed in 1951.

-- The floral sundial-a centrepiece of the approach to the Observatory since its founding.
+- 10. The floral sundial-a centrepiece of the approach to the Observatory since its founding.

 Dominion Observatory in Ottawa

 The architect David Ewart (1841--1921) designed the Dominion Observatory in Ottawa in Baronial style (Romanesque Revival style, historical architecture of Scotland in the Late Middle Ages, Gothic Revival, and in the Renaissance) from 1902 to 1905.
-The main building is dominated by a four-storey tower with a coper dome.

-Later the South Azimuth building (1912) and the Photo Equatorial building (1914) were added in the same style.
+Later the South Azimuth building (1912) and the Photo Equatorial Building (1914) were added in the same style.
 The star-shaped flower beds exist no longer.

 Fig. 2.
 Dominion Observatory (*1905), (CC, Wilder)